This country-specific Q&A provides an overview of Environment laws and regulations applicable in United Kingdom.

 What are the key laws and controls governing the regulatory regime for waste in your jurisdiction?

 Businesses and households that produce waste are required to comply with various other statutory requirements depending on the source and nature of that waste.
-Anyone who produces or handles waste has an overarching statutory duty of care under the EPA 1990 to ensure the safe management of that waste to protect human health and the environment (see below).
+Anyone who produces or handles waste has an overarching statutory duty of care under the EPA 1990 to ensure the safe management of that waste to protect human health and the environment (see section 5.2 below).
 The legislation is supported by a statutory Code of Practice which provides guidance on how the duty can be complied with in different circumstances.